nsmryan/RustRoguelike/README.md

 when playing the game.

+#### Action Logs and Replay

+The game records a list of actions taken by the player, which can be replayed for debugging.
+This allows bugs to be captured in a log and sent to be debugged, and to view replays of games.

 #### Winding and Rewinding Time

 The game has a simple "undo/redo" system, implemented by copying the game state